Orelbenr/cryptopals-writeups/Set5_Diffie-Hellman_and_friends/README.md

 We'll use **socket programing** for the server and client as described [here](https://realpython.com/python-sockets/).

 We start with the "echo" bot.
-The server manage DH handshake for new connections, then continue to "echo" the message:
+The server manage DH handshake for new connections, then continues to "echo" the message:
 ```python
 class EchoHandler(socketserver.BaseRequestHandler):
     def generate_session(self) -> bytes: